husarion/panther_ros/husarion_ugv_battery/README.md

 # husarion_ugv_battery

-The package containing nodes monitoring and publishing the internal battery state of the Husarion UGV robots.
+The package containing nodes monitoring and publishing the internal battery state of the Husarion UGV.

 ## Launch Files